 - $5 million or more in gross revenues = $11,790 fee

-Again, these figures are based on gross revenues.
+Again, you need to use gross revenues when calculating these figures.
 If you bring in $700,000 in a year, but are not profitable, you still must pay the $2,500 fee.

 Many people select a business entity on a whim and end up paying taxes and fees through the nose because of it.
 Let’s be clear.
 There is no perfect entity for every business.
 In some cases, an LLC is a superior choice for starting an e-commerce business in California while a corporation is an obvious answer for a social media site.
 Professional advice is the key to making the correct decision.